-Because the most recent save of the objects is not being used, FROMENT(\LASTSAVE) cannot be specified on the APYJRNCHG commands.
+If you are prior to V5R3 and the most recent save of the objects are not being used, FROMENT(\LASTSAVE) cannot be specified on the APYJRNCHG commands.
 An individual sequence number must be specified for each of the objects in libraries LIB1 and LIB2.